Egg Donation Process

 Egg Donor Process and Timeline

-The egg donation process typically takes 4-6 months from the time you first apply to Growing Generations until you complete your first egg retrieval.
+The egg donation process typically takes 4-6 months from the time you become an egg donor with Growing Generations until you complete your first egg retrieval.
 Being an egg donor is a truly rewarding experience that takes time and commitment.
 Each stage of the egg donation process requires a different amount of your time.

 Here’s a breakdown of what to expect once you apply.
 Keep in mind that every donation process is unique, so the actual timing will vary.

-You’ll complete an online application for Growing Generations, and once your application is accepted, you’ll be contacted by a donor specialist to join our egg donor program and complete your admissions process.
+You’ll complete an online application for Growing Generations, and once your application is accepted, you’ll be contacted by a donor specialist to discuss the next steps involved with joining our egg donor program and complete your admissions process.
 This includes a video consultation, paperwork, fertility and genetic testing, and profile creation.
 Your completed profile will be added to our database where intended parents view and select egg donors.
 The admissions process takes about 1-2 months to complete.
 The majority of that time is spent waiting for your menstrual cycle, so we can complete a fertility test and then wait for those results.

 Egg Donor Selection